 The RCDS Budget Template is a tool to help you build a budget for your project/initiative/group/event.

 RCDS Cheque Req.
 Form

 The Cheque Requisitions Form allows students who have been approved for funding to be reimbursed for their expenses.

 The Project Funding Application must be completed in order to start the pitch process.

 How to Pitch - Step by Step

-Prepare your pitch and fill out the pitch form (see above)
+Prepare your pitch and fill out the Project Funding Application (see above)

 It requires and must be accompanied by the following:

 - Time/Date/Location of your initiative, project or event